uscis form i131

 Can I File I-131 With I-485?

-Yes, you may submit Form I-485, Application to Register Permanent Residence or Adjust Status, with Form I-131, Application for Travel Document.
+Yes, you may submit Form I-485, Application to Register Permanent Residence or Adjust Status, with Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records.
 In order to prevent processing delays, it is actually advised that you submit both applications at the same time.

 However, if you file Form I-485 after April 1, 2024, you will need to pay additional fees for filing Form I-765 or Form I-131, as indicated on Fee Schedule page.
 In either case, you may submit these forms together.
 If you choose not to file Form I-765 and/or Form I-131 along with Form I-485, you must submit a copy of your I-797C, Notice of Action (your receipt), as proof that you filed Form I-485.